mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

 comments: false
 title: Add http compression to your httpclient in dotnet core 2.1
 description: >-
-  Use the HttpClientFactory to add compression to the HttpClientHandler for making API calls.
+  Use the HttpClientFactory to add compression to the dotnet core 2.1 HttpClientHandler for making API calls.
 categories:
   - http-api
 tags:
   - api
   - dotnet
 ---
-Microsoft added a nice feature in dotnet core 2.1 that allows you to register HttpClient instances in a central place and inject them using Dependency Injection where you need them.
+Microsoft added a nice feature in dotnet core 2.1 that allows you to register HttpClient instances in a central place and inject them using _Dependency Injection_ where you need them.

 The HttpClientFactory manages the lifetime of the HttpClient for you and makes sure any additional middleware is executed.
-For example you can add retry logic or logging in a global way.
+For example, you can add retry logic or logging globally.
 There are better [places](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.1) to describe what a HttpClientFactory does, here I want to discuss compression.

-If you use your http client to call another website, then by default it does not advertise that is supports compression.
+If you use your HTTP client to call another website, then by default it does not advertise that it supports compression.
 Which is a shame as it can reduce the payload of the response considerably.
-Most webservers will compress the response body when the request contains a header called `Accept-Encoding`.
+Most web servers will compress the response body when the request contains a header called `Accept-Encoding`.
 The value of this header specifies what kind of encodings are supported by the calling client.
 For example:

 ```
 GET https://www.example.com